pi35/Q-Learning-in-R/README.md

 # Q-Learning-in-R

+This is the assignment 3 of OSU CPDA Machine Learning course
 ## Problem
 There is a rental car company that has two rental stations, the rental car company has 10 cars in total, we want to use solve the car dispatch problem with Q-learning.